sweagleExpert/integrations/docker/core/README.md

 With optional environment variables described below:

+- JAVA_OPTS: Add any java options you want, like Xms/Xmx

-- SWEAGLE_LICENSE: your entitled License string
+- SWEAGLE_LICENSE: your entitled license string

 - VAULT_ROOT_TOKEN: Token to connect to Vaul, extracted from Vault init result file